 Pauline loves Hollywood's blockbusters, specifically testosterone-style action films with guns, a chase and lots of action and then putting black actors into them.
 She met Rima at a film school in 1993, and the two women made films together ever since.

 The female lead actor of Sa Black Thing is a novice and acts for the first time in front of a camera.
 The male counterpart is an ex-singer and theatre actor.
 The movie was shot mainly at Wollongong, but also in rain forest.
-The beach scene is of special interest since the actors were performing at 10 degrees Celcius conditions.
+The beach scene is of special interest since the actors were performing at 10 degrees Celsius conditions.

 The movie contains references to Jedda, Pulp Fiction and Romancing the Stone, altogether eleven references to Aboriginal or Hollywood films.